-Cupuacu fruit information (Theobroma grandiflorum) by Ray Sahelian, M.D.
+Cupuacu supplement and fruit information (Theobroma grandiflorum) by Ray Sahelian, M.D.

 Cupuacu fruit grows in the Amazon rainforest for both

 native people and animals alike for thousands of years.
 Cupuaçu is a tropical

 tree related to Cocoa.
 Cupuacu trees usually range from 5 to 15 meters (16